IM-Milton/AuctionNet-Prod/README.md

 ---

 **Polytech Paris Saclay - Web & Mobile Dev 2 - 2025/2026**
-## Déploiement en ligne:

-On utilise Railway pour le déploiment qui permet d'heberger notre site web pour 1 mois gratuitement.

-Configuration de Railway :
+## Online Deployment

+We use Railway for deployment which allows hosting our website for 1 month for free.

+**Railway Configuration:**
-- Connexion à notre branch main
+- Connected to our main branch
-- Création de deux services (1 par container)
+- Created two services (1 per container)
-- Railway détecte et lance le dockerfile

-## License

-MIT
+- Railway automatically detects and runs the Dockerfile